Computer Vision Self-supervised Learning Methods on Time Series: Experimental Evaluation

 \subsection{Experimental Evaluation: Part 1}

-\paragraph{Datasets} In this evaluation, two datasets are used: 1) the UCR archive, from which we select the 10 largest datasets together with the 5 datasets with more than 900 samples having the largest number of classes, and 2) the PTB-XL (12-lead ECG dataset).
+\paragraph{Datasets} In this evaluation, the UCR archive is used, from which we select the 10 largest datasets together with the 5 datasets with more than 900 samples having the largest number of classes.
 For the UCR datasets, each dataset is split into 80\% (training set) and 20\% (test set) by a stratified split.
 A model pre-training by SSL is conducted and evaluated on each dataset.
 Therefore, the UCR datasets are independent of one another in our experiments.
-The PTB-XL dataset comes with 71 labels and its evaluation task is framed as a multi-label classification task.
-The dataset is organized into ten stratified, label-balanced folds, where the first eight are used as a training set, the ninth is used as a validation set, and the tenth fold is used as a test set.
-As for the preprocessing, the UCR datasets are preprocessed by z-normalization followed by arcsinh, and the PTB-XL does not need any preprocessing since it is provided, preprocessed.
-Summaries of the UCR datasets and the PTB-XL are presented in Table \ref{tab:summary_ucr} and Table \ref{tab:summary_ptbxl}, respectively.
+As for the preprocessing, the UCR datasets are preprocessed by z-normalization followed by arcsinh.
+Summary of the UCR datasets is presented in Table \ref{tab:summary_ucr}.

 \begin{linespread}{1.0}

 \end{linespread}